WenzhiDong/Pewlett-Hackard-Analysis/README.md

 - use group by to show the number of employees in each department

 ### Retirement Titles Table
-Before deleting duplicated rows, the table is like below:
+Without deleting duplicated rows, the table is saved as retirement_titles.csv and it is like below:

 ![before](before_distinct_on.png)

-With "dinstinct on", duplicated items are deleted:
+After "dinstinct on", duplicated items are deleted and the data is saved as unique_titles.csv:

 ![after](after_distinct_on.png)

-The group_by table looks like":
+The group_by table is saved as retiring_titles.csv and it looks like:

 ![groupby](groupby.png)